R055A/GitStats/README.md

    1. [Generate your own copy of this repository without the commit history](https://github.com/R055A/GitStats/generate)
       * *Note: the first GitHub Actions workflow initiated at creation of the copied repository is expected to fail*
    2. [Fork a copy of this repository with the commit history configured to sync changes](https://github.com/R055A/GitStats/fork)
-      * *Note: only the master branch is required when forking*
+      * *Note: this copies all branches including the `action_branch` with statistics, but this can be overwritten*

 ### Generate a New Personal Access Token